J-1 Visa Regional Planner Jobs

 Check whether the 2-year home residency requirement applies

 Regional Planners from countries listed on State Department's skills list, or funded by a home-country government, are subject to the two-year home residency requirement after their J-1 ends.
-This affects your ability to change to H-1B or other work visas, so confirm your status before accepting an offer.
+This affects your ability to change to H-1B visa or other work visas, so confirm your status before accepting an offer.

 Confirm GIS and technical skill documentation before filing